Why is my shrub disease

 When should I call a professional for shrub disease?

-If the disease is severe, spreading quickly, or you're unsure of the cause, it's best to call in a professional landscaper or arborist.
+If you are unsure of the cause or cannot successfully treat the disease on your own, it's best to call a professional landscaper or arborist.
 They can properly diagnose the issue and recommend the most effective treatment.

 Connect with certified professionals in your area